Sunday, July 29, 2018

 Tuesday, July 10, 2018

 A few weeks ago, June 19th to be exact, B.A.
 Paris' new book Bring Me Back was released.
 I was very excited as I have read and enjoyed both of her previous books, Behind Closed Doors and The Break Down.
 I implored my husband to pick it up at the bookstore near his office on release date.
 I must read it immediately.
-Finally after several deeps breaths, who am I kidding practically hypervenillating, I said no. I would wait.
-I have tons of brand new books here waiting, hell begging to be read.
+Finally, after several deep breaths, who am I kidding practically hyperventilating, I said no. I would wait.
+I have tons of brand-new books here waiting, hell begging to be read.
 I would wait until this came out in paperback or when not in such a precarious position as to be crushed by my own stack of to be read books.

 Alas, along came the dreaded Barnes and Noble 20% off coupon.
 Getting such a current release hard back for on $13 must be a sign, it is fate, meant to be.
 We were destined to become story-reader soul mates.
 Well, I've finished it and I'm unsure of our current status.
 If I had to purchase it again, I would...so I consider that a recommendation, but somethings keep nagging at me.
 Without a plot rehash I'll just say a man and his girlfriend on a trip, pull into a rest stop.
 He returns from the bathroom and she is missing.
 The story flashes forward 12 years and the same man (named Finn, if that matters), is about to be married, to the woman who disappeared sister.
 I don't know, my husband is very close to my family, I can already see him saying "ewe", not that he doesn't adore my sisters but not in a creepy incest kind of way.